dchunwong/JenkinsDashboard/README.md

 On initial run it will take awhile, but afterwards it should be fairly fast.
 All build html reports take a total of 2 GB.

-Optionally if you just want the HTML files downloaded with no flask app, or maybe just fetch several new files at once while flask is running run:

-	python gethtml.py

-To retrieve new reports.
-Add a 'v' at the end for it to print what it's fetching.